 - bridge <value> The name of the bridge which node properties should be updated.
-If this argument is omitted the node for the current bridge will be taken. - name <value> The name of the node which properties should be updated. - ivr_addr <value> The node new IVR address, i.e. IP address and port of the node. - ivr_maxcalls <value> New maximum number of calls on the IVR for the node. - zone <value> New location zone for the node.
+If this argument is omitted the node for the current bridge will be taken. - name <value> The name of the node which properties should be updated. - ivr_addr <value> The node new IVR address, i.e. IP address and port of the node. - ivr_maxcalls <value> New maximum number of calls on the IVR for the node.
+The optimal value of this parameter also depends on your WYDE bridge node hardware configuration (the default value: 500). - zone <value> New location zone for the node.